 Bonus Lecture: Sports and PEDs

-Sports and Labor Law
+Sports and Tax Law (2 sessions)

-Health and Safety in Sports
+Health and Safety in Sports (2 sessions)

-Bonus Lecture: Domestic Abuse and Sports Culture
+Bonus Lecture: Sexual Violence and Sports Culture

 Workshop: Negotiation in the Context of Sports